Noël Pinot

-Noël Pinot (born in Angers, December 9, 1747 - died in Angers, 21 February 1794) was a refractory priest who was guillotined during the War in the Vendée.
+Noël Pinot (9 December 1747 – 21 February 1794) was a French refractory priest who was guillotined during the War in the Vendée.
 He was beatified by the Catholic Church and considered a martyr.

 Biography

-Born the last of sixteen children to a humble weaver, he lost his father when he was eight years old.
+Born in Angers on 9 December 1747, the last of sixteen children to a weaver, he lost his father when he was eight years old.
 He entered the seminary in Angers.
 He was ordained a priest on 22 December 1770.

 He was first appointed vicar in Bousse in 1772 and then chaplain at Angers in August 1781.
-In September 1789 he became pastor of Le Louroux-Béconnais commune.
+In September 1789, he became pastor of Le Louroux-Béconnais commune.

-During the French Revolution, he refused to take the oath of the Civil Constitution of the Clergy unlike his superior, Mathurin Garanger who took the oath on Sunday, 23 January 1791 and was later a member of the Petite Église.
+During the French Revolution, he refused to take the oath of the Civil Constitution of the Clergy unlike his superior, Mathurin Garanger who took the oath on 23 January 1791 and was later a member of the Petite Église.
 He was accused by the revolutionary municipality of "engaging in ecclesiastical activities to oppose the law".
-On Sunday 27 February, he was brought before the court.
+On 27 February, he was brought before the court.

-Denounced, he was arrested on 5 March and sentenced to banishment by the District Court.
-He hid in Beaupreau.
+Denounced, he was arrested on 5 March and sentenced to exile by the District Court.
+He hid in Beaupréau.
 Returning to Louroux in 1793, during the War of Vendée, he went into hiding after the failure of the royalist insurgents against Nantes.

 He was arrested on the night of 8 February 1794 during a clandestine Mass he was celebrating at the farm of Milandrie at Louroux-Béconnais, where he was hiding.
-He was taken to Angers, appeared before the Commission militaire révolutionnaire and was guillotined on 3 Ventôse An II of the French Republican Calendar at the Plâce du Ralliement in Angers.
+He was taken to Angers, appeared before the Commission militaire révolutionnaire and was guillotined on 3 Ventôse An II of the French Republican calendar at the Plâce du Ralliement in Angers.

 He was executed wearing the vestments he was wearing at the time of his arrest.
 As he mounted the scaffold, he began reciting the opening prayers of the Mass, including Introibo ad altare Dei (from Psalm 42).
 A statue at the Cathedral of Angers represents the first step of climbing the "altar of God".